Key Difference Between Public and Private Companies in India

 Choosing the right business structure is a critical decision for entrepreneurs and investors.
 The two most common types of business entities are private companies and public companies, each with its unique legal, financial, and operational characteristics.
+Understanding the main difference between public and private companies assures the founder of founding the business in the right direction.

 This blog will provide an in-depth comparison of private and public companies, highlighting their definitions, key differences, advantages, disadvantages, and listing requirements.
 By the end, you’ll have a clear understanding of which business structure aligns best with your goals.